Kyletheco2002/Calculator/README.md

 # Calculator

 This repository includes a simple calculator program made using HTML, CSS, JavaScript, jQuery and Bootstrap as a course work done for a college class.

+This program was developed using Visual Studio Code.

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]